 - Seller maintains complete control of the fulfillment experience.

 - Profit margins can be better due to no Amazon FBA fees.

 - Seller is protected from Amazon policy changes (such as the current coronavirus embargo on certain products).

 - Easier to build a genuine ecommerce brand.

 Disadvantages of FBM

-- Added overheads of having your own fulfilment facility.
+- Added overheads of having your own fulfillment facility.

 - Will likely need to train and pay a team of pickers and packers.

 - More cash invested upfront, meaning more to lose if business fails.